vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 ## Moving Obstacles to One Layer
 Everything that an agent can collide with should be moved to one layer and renamed "obstacles".
-This can be walls, locked doors, furniture, really anything solid that would get in the way of an agent's path.
+This can include walls, locked doors, furniture, anything solid that would get in the way of an agent's path.

 First, we need to create an obstacles layer.
 To do this, you can either press the `+` button in the Layer List and make the name "obstacles" when prompted.
 Alternatively, if there is already a layer with most or all of the obstacles in it (that isn't layer 0), you can rename this layer to "obstacles" by right-clicking the layer and selecting "Edit Layer Attributes" or select the layer and select the pen button at the top of the Layer List.